-1. Understanding of the key issues associated with effective management of water resources for urban communities.
+1. Gain an understanding of the key issues associated with effective management of water resources for urban communities.

-2. Understanding of the basic principles that underpin physical, chemical and biological treatment of both potable and wastewater streams.
+2. Gain an understanding of the basic principles that underpin physical, chemical and biological treatment of both potable and wastewater streams.

-3. Determination of the treatment processes necessary to meet water quality requirements.
+3. Determine the treatment processes necessary to meet water quality requirements.

-4. Application of basic principals in the design of the unit operations aimed at removing waterborne contaminants.
+4. Apply basic principals in the design of the unit operations aimed at removing waterborne contaminants.

 The course will introduce a range of environmental protection technologies applied to the treatment of water streams.
 The course covers the theoretical and applied principles and practices for a range of potable water and sewage treatment methods.

 - Water supply sources and management strategies

 - Water quality characteristics